Sk3llington/Elastic_Stack_Server/README.md

 - Web-2 (DVWA 2) | 10.0.0.6
 - Web-3 (DVWA 3) | 10.0.0.7

-We have installed the following Beats on these machines:
+I have installed the following Beats on these machines:

 - Filebeat
 - Metricbeat

 These Beats allow us to collect the following information from each machine:

 `Filebeat`: Filebeat detects changes to the filesystem.
-We use it to collect system logs and more specifically, we use it to detect SSH login attempts and failed sudo escalations.
+I use it to collect system logs and more specifically, I use it to detect SSH login attempts and failed sudo escalations.

-Filebeat playbook we used below:
+Filebeat playbook I used below:

 ```yaml
 ---